-For benchmarking and validating S3Ns versus SSNs, we chose six nested stream networks of increasing size, ranging from 284 to 169,092 stream reaches.
-These networks are shown in Figure \ref{fig:benchmark-networks} and details are presented in Table \ref{tab:benchnetworks}.
-The largest of the six networks is the Ohio River Basin, also known as Hydrologic Unit Code 5 by the United States Geological Survey (USGS).
+We conducted simulation studies to evaluate the accuracy and computational savings of S3Ns.
+We chose six nested stream networks of increasing size, ranging from 284 to 169,060 stream reaches (Figure \ref{fig:benchmark-networks}).
+The largest of the six networks is the Ohio River Basin, also known as Region 5 by the United States Geological Survey (USGS).
 We used the flowline and prediction point shapefiles from the National Stream Internet (NSI), which spans streams across the United States \citep{Nagel2017_NSIHydroData}; these flowlines are high-resolution digital maps of streams that were developed for use with spatial stream network models to ensure that topological assumptions of the spatial stream network models are met.

-For prediction points, we used the midpoint of every reach in the network except for any short reaches that were added to correct topological issues in the network, making the number $q$ of prediction points for each network slightly less than the number of reaches.
-For observation locations, we drew a random sample of size $n = \min(\text{ceiling}(q/2), 10000)$ of the prediction points.
-For each network, we simulated responses at the observation points from the following SSN model with exponential tail-up covariance and two fixed effects, an intercept $\beta_0$ and a single covariate $\beta_1$:
+For each network, we drew a random sample of the reach midpoints to represent observation locations, and at these locations we simulated responses from the following SSN model with exponential tail-up covariance and two fixed effects, an intercept $\beta_0$ and a single covariate $\beta_1$: